 Left and right.
 Right and wrong.
 These dichotomies persist across many cultures and are perhaps tied to our biology and our bilateral symmetry.
 More often than not, belief in binaries divides and oversimplifies issues.
 Is there any way that I can reconcile perceived opposites and seek out unique moments that can’t be categorized by our binary systems?

 Every day the sun rises and the sun sets.
 But there are several very rare natural phenomena that some people spend years and lifetimes looking for, even chasing.
 The green flash, flash spectrum, lunar eclipses, solar eclipses, the northern lights, and the Brocken spectre, to name a few.
 These events are much rarer than rainbows, in part because it requires specific planetary alignments as well as ideal atmospheric conditions to observe them properly.

 In just one of these phenomena, the Brocken spectre (or Glory), does the observer become a necessary part of the event.
 This occurs when the observer is on a high point, with the sun setting behind him, and a circular rainbow surrounds his shadow as it projects out over the landscape.
 I’ve seen the Brocken spectre just one time.

 The world is a very very large place compared to any one man, but there are billions of us.
 Humanity’s ability to impact and change the planet and its ecosystems is undeniable.
-It’s for this reason that scientists are not referring to the world today as “modern” or “post-modern” “post-post-modern” or “contemporary”; instead the consensus is that we’ve entered a new geographic epoch that they refer to as the Anthropocene.
+It’s for this reason that scientists are not referring to the world today as “modern” or “post-modern” or “post-post-modern” or “contemporary”; instead the consensus is that we have entered a new geographic epoch that they refer to as the Anthropocene.
 For our effect is great on this planet.